vijayrajpanchall/matic-docs/docs/maintain/polygon-basics/who-is-validator.md

 ## End-to-end flow for a Polygon Validator

-Validators set up their signing nodes, sync data and then stake their tokens on the Ethereum mainnet staking contracts to be accepted as a validator in the current set.
-If a slot is vacant, the validator is accepted immediately.
-Otherwise, one needs to go through the replacement mechanism to get a slot.
+Validators set up their signing nodes, sync data and then stake their tokens on the Ethereum mainnet staking contracts to be allocated a slot in the current set.

 :::warning

-There is limited space for accepting new validators.
-New validators can only join the active set when a currently active validator unbonds.
-A new auction process for validator replacement will be rolled out.
+At present, there are no open validator slots available on Polygon PoS.
+There is also a waitlist to become a validator.
+In the future, if slots become available, validators may apply to be considered and removed off of the waitlist.

 :::